MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/create-custom-bibliography-styles.md

 As you can see, what is displayed is dependent upon on the data entered.

 The output of virtually every style needs to change depending on whether you have a "Corporate Author" or a "Normal Author."
-You will see how to use one of the most common rules for implementing such logic into your style, allowing you to display a corporate author if the corporate author is specified, and a normal author if the corporate author is not specified.
+You'll see how to use one of the most common rules for implementing such logic into your style, allowing you to display a corporate author if the corporate author is specified, and a normal author if the corporate author is not specified.

 ### Solution overview